sagemathinc/cocalc-doc/source/teaching-students.rst

 Use AI
 ------

 CoCalc has a very powerful :doc:`ai`.
 Note, however, that your instructor may have disabled some or all of the AI features.
-Make sure to follow course rules regarding AI use and other sources. `▶ YouTube <yt-ai_>`_
+Make sure to follow course rules regarding AI use and other sources. `📺 video <yt-ai_>`_

 .. _yt-ai: https://youtu.be/piLqlxb84kQ?feature=shared